stevencartavia/veil-assets/README.md

 Veil Assets is a **privacy-focused decentralized application (dApp)** built on the **Aztec Network**, designed to provide users with **secure and confidential asset management**.
 By leveraging **private and public state management**, Veil Assets ensures seamless portfolio management, yield farming, and cross-chain transactions, all while keeping sensitive data protected.

-With **Aztec’s Private Execution Environment (PXE)** and token bridge, users can interact with DeFi protocols privately, rebalance portfolios, and bridge assets across different chains, ensuring compromising their financial privacy.
+With **Aztec’s Private Execution Environment (PXE)** and token bridge, users can interact with DeFi protocols privately, rebalance portfolios, and bridge assets across different chains, ensuring no compromise on their financial privacy.

 ## Key Features